-These weren’t just games, they were worlds to live in and explore, all while paying a relatively steep monthly fee.
+These weren’t just games.
+They were worlds to live in and explore, all while paying a relatively steep monthly fee.
 That fee alone kept many gamers from ever giving MMORPGs a shot, at least until Blizzard stepped up to the plate.

-World of Warcraft
+World of Warcraft Enters the Scene

 You could still live in and explore the massive world, but even if you were completely new to the game, it gave you a roadmap of where you needed to go and what you needed to do once you got there.

 This, combined with the name recognition and Blizzard’s reputation as a developer at the time, saw gamers flock to World of Warcraft in droves.
 Even if not everyone stuck with the game, enough of them did that it became a massive success.

-Room for One More?
+Is There Room for One More?

-What Even Counts as an MMO These Days?
+What Counts as an MMO These Days?

 Even in a largely single-player series like Dark Souls, the presence of other players’ ghosts and the messages they leave, it feels similar to an MMO at times.

 Traditional MMORPGs still exist as free-to-play games, but they’re far from the marquee events that MMO launches once were.
 Right now, it doesn’t seem like we’ll ever see a hugely hyped MMO release again, but you never know.